AnicetNgrt/flore1/CONTRIBUTING.md

 ### 📜 Basic guidelines:

  - A faster/more optimised version will always be priviligiated.
- - Improvements and bugfixes must be demonstrated clearly in your pull requests
+ - Improvements and bugfixes must be demonstrated and explained clearly in your pull requests.
  - Improving on syntax and code style is welcomed if it leads to similar or better performances.

+#### Therefore your pull request should include:

+ - Brief but clear explanation

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwNDAwMDEwNywtMjA1NzA4MzUyOF19
+eyJoaXN0b3J5IjpbMTMwNDE3ODQ0OCwtMjA1NzA4MzUyOF19
 -->